dipc-cc/hubbard/doc/examples/open.rst

 #.
 We will build the `HubbardHamiltonian` object, which will allow us to use the routines
    stored in this class to converge until we find the self-consistent solution.

-   In this case we will have to use a method to obtain the spin-densities based on the non-equilibrium Green's function of the central region, which contains the semi-infinite leads (electrodes).
+#.
+In this case we will have to use a method to obtain the spin-densities based on the non-equilibrium
+   Green's function of the central region, which contains the semi-infinite leads (electrodes).
+To do so, we can make use of the methods available in the `Hubbard.NEGF` class.

 .. code-block:: python